osrf/gazebo_tutorials/instrument_hdf5_datasets/tutorial.md

 # Introduction

-Instrument tools are provided to dump physical data into HDF5 format.
-The datasets, together with the [Benchmark Problems for Multibody Dynamis (BPMD)](https://grasp.robotics.cs.rpi.edu/bpmd/) framework are used to compare the different methods in solving multibody systems with bilateral joints and unilateral frictional contacts in an unbiased way.
-These datasets will help analyzing and constructing new, better and faster solvers, concentrating on algorithms instead of the whole physics engine.
+Instrument tools are provided to dump physical data into [HDF5](https://www.hdfgroup.org/HDF5/) format.
+The datasets, together with the [Benchmark Problems for Multibody Dynamis (BPMD)](https://grasp.robotics.cs.rpi.edu/bpmd/) framework are used to compare different methods in solving multibody systems with bilateral joints and unilateral frictional contacts in an unbiased way.
+These datasets will help analyze and construct new, better and faster solvers, let researchers concentrate on instead of the whole physics engine.

 # Example Usage